pbinkley/microcopying_1940/index.markdown

 Continuation Committee.
 No. V will require some deliberation, but there again it has to be left to the Continuation Committee and so with No. VI.
-I think if we remember all through this that this conference is not going to solve all the problems, is <span style="page" id="page20">[p.20]</span> not going to find all the answers, and is not going to set up a definite plan of work, but is rather going to discuss general principles and procedures and policies and practices that will be useful for a Continuation Committee to consider,
+I think if we remember all through this that this conference is not going to solve all the problems, is <span class="page" id="page20">[p.20]</span> not going to find all the answers, and is not going to set up a definite plan of work, but is rather going to discuss general principles and procedures and policies and practices that will be useful for a Continuation Committee to consider,